 The Banco Central de Venezuela (BCV) does not recognize private crypto as legal tender.
 The BCV has tolerated private crypto trading, recognizing its critical role in remittances and as a dollar substitute in a hyperinflationary environment.
 The BCV periodically adjusts the official exchange rate, but the parallel (informal) rate is what most Venezuelans use for actual transactions.

-US sanctions (OFAC) against Venezuela add significant complexity.
+US sanctions (OFAC) against Venezuela add real complexity.
 Sanctions target the Maduro government, PDVSA (state oil company), specific individuals, and certain financial transactions.
 Most international crypto exchanges and card issuers continue to serve Venezuelan individuals (sanctions generally target government entities and officials, not private citizens), but some platforms restrict Venezuelan accounts due to compliance risk aversion.
-KAST and RedotPay with minimal KYC are the least friction-heavy options.

 Venezuela's crypto regulation is paradoxical: the government tried and failed with its own cryptocurrency (Petro), regulates the sector through SUNACRIP with inconsistent enforcement, but cannot control the massive grassroots adoption of USDT and BTC that hyperinflation drove.
 Crypto card usage by individuals is tolerated and practically essential.